A nice lady who sat beside me on a plane narrated her life after learning that I'm a practicing psychiatrist.

 Create a pleasant atmosphere

 Before saying anything, try to establish rapport.
 Talk about positive things as much as possible.
 Share common interests, hobbies, and recreational activities.
 Talk about children, family, movies, or even love life.
 Say something good about the person.
-No doubt, such simple gesture can melt one's heart.
+No doubt, such a simple gesture can melt one's heart.

 Even the weather or traffic can be a good connecting point.
 Use any topic the other person can relate to.